Nuclear power in Bulgaria

 Nuclear power generates about a third of electricity in Bulgaria.
 Bulgaria's first commercial nuclear reactor began operation in 1974.
 The Kozloduy NPP operates two pressurized water reactors with a total output of 1906 MW.
 This makes Bulgaria the 21st-largest user of nuclear power in the world.
 Construction of the Belene Nuclear Power Plant was officially terminated in March 2012, and a thermal powerplant was supposed to be built on the site.
 Efforts in May 2018 to restart the Belene project were unsuccessful.
 As of 2022, Bulgaria plans to construct new reactors at the existing Kozloduy site, and at Belene.

 Bulgaria has the Kozloduy Nuclear Power Plant with two pressurized water reactors (together 2000 MW net).
 Four old and unsafe VVER-440/230 reactors (4 x 408 MW net) were taken off-line in 2004 and 2007).
 The two active reactors cover almost half of Bulgaria's electricity demand.

+Bulgaria has two operational reactors and four that have been closed down prior to 2006.
+The two operational reactors have a capacity of 2 GW in total.
+In 2025 nuclear energy produced 14707 GWh, which was 38% of Bulgaria's electricity generation.

+In 2023, US based Westinghouse Electric Company are in the planning process with Kozloduy NPP-Newbuild to build the first of four new reactors in Bulgaria.